 Students need to understand that these are program policies needed to uphold the integrity of the sponsoring clinical affiliates.
 If a student is dropped from the program due to the above issues, it is recommended that they contact student services to see what other options the College may have to offer.
-If a student thinks they were wrongfully dismissed, they may follow the protocols listed under Student Grievance Procedure for the South Carolina Technical College System.
-(Appendix B).
+If a student thinks they were wrongfully dismissed, they may follow the protocols listed under Student Grievance Procedure for the South Carolina Technical College System that can be found on the HGTC's policy library (See Appendix B).